-You should also consider buying used.
-Amazon, eBay, Craigslist and social networks like Facebook local resale groups and Nextdoor have all made it so easy.
+Also consider buying used.
+Facebook Marketplace, Amazon, eBay, Craigslist and NextDoor have all made it so easy.

 Take the time to enjoy the things you already have.
 You'll save resources, time and money.
 Who doesn't need more of all that?

 3. Don't pay for bad stuff.

 Whether it’s the chemicals in sunscreen that hurt coral reefs, the palm oil in cheap chocolate that is destroying rainforests, or the herbicides sprayed on non-organic produce, you're essentially supporting those environmental sins when you put your money behind them.
 Make sure your purchases are doing you and your world good, not harm.

 Make sure your purchases are doing you and your world good, not harm.